Brooks377/leftside_teamproject/proposal/proposal.md

 1. After the important relationships are determined, we will use regression models and machine learning to create an accurate predictor of list prices, grouped by neighborhood/tract (from 3/2024 to 3/2025).
     - Predicted prices will change per desired listing
         - We will include predicted high price, low price, and most likely price
-    - Based on a predicted price, we will report the probability that a listing at this price is booked vs. available.
+    - Based on a predicted prices, we will report the probability that a listing at this price is available.
-    - In addition, we will report the highest predicted price that has an *"acceptable"* probability of being booked.
         - What attributes are the biggest influences to this probability?
-2. We will also predict the amount of available/booked listings grouped by neighborhood.
+2. We will also predict the amount of available/total listings grouped by neighborhood.
     - To be used as an indicator
     - Additionally, to be used in tandem with the above prediction for a better report

 - *The results of our prediction models will be displayed on a streamlit dashboard (with the research questions analysis attached)*
+    - Desired Prediction Final outputs include (This list also appears in dashboard proposal png):
+         - Boston listing prices each month
+              - high/low/avg
+              - Total available listings / total listings (potentially per price?)
+                - Appartments/houses/other
+         - NBH/tract listing prices each month
+              - high/low/avg
+              - Total available listings / total listings (by zone) (potentially per price?)
+                - Appartments/houses/other
+         - Most common words describing high/low price listings
+              - word splatter or short list
+         - Total neightborhood/tract household vacancy stats
+         - Not necessary for report:
+              - would be super easy to add demographic/population data from census

 **Discussion of Cross Validation, Out-of-sample methods, and the data sample format**
 - K-Fold Cross Validation